tropicbliss/wordlesolver/README.md

 # Wordle Solver

-This is my first frontend project created using React/Tailwind with a backend written in Rust (I could have went with WebAssembly but I could not get it to work with React for some reason so it will depend on a backend server for now).
+This is my first major frontend project created using React/Tailwind/WebAssembly.
 Apologies for any spaghetti code and my poor frontend design skills.
-The backend will be open-sourced at a later date.
+This project should be feature complete though it should be noted that I took a few shortcuts to make this project easier for myself to develop.

 This project uses a similar algorithm that 3blue1brown uses.

-## Why must the starting word be "tares"?

-Unfortunately to minimise the load placed on the backend server, starting with the word "tares" is imperative.
-Maybe in the future when I manage to integrate WASM into this project will I remove this restriction.

 ## Credits

-- Some of the backend code is taken from [Roget](https://github.com/jonhoo/roget).
+- Some of the WebAssembly code is taken from [Roget](https://github.com/jonhoo/roget).
-- Some of the code for the grid design is taken from [Reactle](https://github.com/cwackerfuss/react-wordle).
+- Some of the code for the grid and keyboard design is taken from [Reactle](https://github.com/cwackerfuss/react-wordle).